Toby Cunliffe-Steel: Brain tumour

 Throughout 2007, Cunliffe-Steel exhibited progressively worsening symptoms that led to a diagnosis of a Hemangioblastoma in the Cerebellum of his brain.
 Symptoms included migraines, vomiting, loss of fine motor control and proprioception, and vision irregularities.
 He underwent successful surgery at Starship Hospital to have the tumour removed.

-Cunliffe-Steel says the mortality experience had a profound and transformative impact on his outlook and catalysed his subsequent accomplishments.
-He formed a newfound appreciation for life's fragility and a determination to make the most of every pursuit, encouraging others to do the same.
+Cunliffe-Steel says "the mortality experience had a profound and transformative impact on his outlook and catalysed his subsequent accomplishments".
+He formed an appreciation for an unexpected life and a determination to make the most of every pursuit, in which he encourages others to do the same.

 Rowing career

 Introduced to rowing in 2006 by family friends, Cunliffe-Steel quickly developed a passion for the sport.
 Initially participating for the social and health benefits, Cunliffe-Steel put greater focus towards performance after his experience with the brain tumour.